English speaking skills for PTE test

 We should also carefully control our breath, ensuring vowels and consonants are presented appropriately.
 For example:

-1. When pronouncing /θ/ like Through and Thesis, we should ensure that the airflow passes through the gap between our teeth and lips;
+, we should ensure that the airflow passes through the gap between our teeth and lips; - When pronouncing

 Focusing on these points helps us ensure our study paths are on the right track, and consistently improve our pronunciation.
 In addition, there are two tips: